bschwind/key-ripper/README.md

 * Order a PCB with the production files from the [latest release](https://github.com/bschwind/key-ripper/releases).
 * When you receive the board, plug it in via USB C and follow [the instruction to flash the firmware](https://github.com/bschwind/key-ripper/blob/main/firmware/README.md).

+## 3D Printed Case

+The STEP files for the case are available in the [case directory](./case).

+They were produced with Rust bindings to OpenCascade.
+You can find the code for the keyboard case [here](https://github.com/bschwind/opencascade-rs/blob/2eefc2c0322c1cb65bd3279fbedeba416aef8858/examples/src/keyboard_case.rs).

 ## Current Version (v0.3.1)

 [v0.3.1 PCBWay Production Files](https://github.com/bschwind/key-ripper/releases/tag/v0.3.1)